 - a.
 Except as otherwise provided, the registered user's confidential, secure username and password constitute the registered user's signature in compliance with the Illinois Supreme Court Rules and statutes regarding original signatures on court documents.
 When a signature is provided in this manner, the registered user must also include either an "/s/" and the registered user's name typed in the space where the registered user's signature would otherwise appear or an electronic image of the registered user's signature, which may take the form of a public key-based digital signature or a scanned image of the registered user's signature. - b.
 The registered user shall not allow his or her username or password to be used by anyone other than an agent who is authorized by the registered user. - c.
-If a document is notarized, sworn to, certified or made under oath, the registered user must e-file the document as a scanned image containing an image of the necessary original signature(s). - d.
+If a document is notarized, sworn to or made under oath, the registered user must e-file the document as a scanned image containing an image of the necessary original signature(s).
+A document certified pursuant to Section 1-109 of the Code of Civil Procedure may contain an electric signature as described in subparagraph a. - d.
 If a document requires the signature of an opposing party, the registered user must e-file the document as a scanned image containing the opposing party's signature.